Airline seat

 An airline seat is a seat on an airliner in which passengers are accommodated for the duration of the journey.
 Such seats are usually arranged in rows running across the airplane's fuselage.
 A diagram of such seats in an aircraft is called an aircraft seat map.
+Within the industry, this map is known as a LOPA (Layout-Passenger Accommodation).

 Features and amenities

 Seats are attached to rails underneath the floor which run along the aircraft fuselage.
 If the airline wants to reconfigure the seating, this is a minor operation.
 For passenger safety, all airline seats are equipped with seatbelts.

 Basic amenities

 Seats are frequently equipped with further amenities.
 Airline seats may be equipped with a reclining mechanism for increased passenger comfort, either reclining mechanically (usually in economy class and short-haul first and business class) or electrically (usually in long-haul first class and business class).
 Most aircraft also feature trays for eating and reading, either in the seatback which folds down to form a small table in most economy class seats, or inside the armrest which folds out in most first class, business class, bulkhead, and exit row seats.
 Most airline seats also feature a pocket which may contain an in-flight magazine and safety instructions.

 On small and short-haul aircraft, or on low-cost carriers, some of these amenities may not be installed.
 For instance, on several aircraft, Ryanair has installed non-reclining seats without seat pockets with the safety manuals stitched to the seat back instead.
 Even on airliners with reclining seats, some seats may have a restricted recline or no recline.
-Typically this will be the rear row of the cabin where a rear bulkhead blocks the recline, or seats immediately in front of the emergency exit where a reclined seat might restrict access to the emergency exit, creating a potential safety hazard.
+Typically, this will be the rear row of the cabin where a rear bulkhead blocks the recline, or seats immediately in front of the emergency exit where a reclined seat might restrict access to the emergency exit, creating a potential safety hazard.
 Independent seat review sites such as SeatGuru often warn passengers against these seats.
-During take-off and landing the crew ask passengers to put their seats in an "upright" (unreclined) position and to lift and stow their tray tables.
+During take-off and landing, the crew asks passengers to put their seats in an "upright" (unreclined) position and to lift and stow their tray tables.